pentandra/proposals/F17/a-systems-perspective/2/index.md

 A [45--60 or 60--75]{.oldstyle} minute workshop session.

 This is part two of three workshop sessions.
-The first is "The Scholarly
+The first is <cite>[The Scholarly
-Commons: a systems perspective", and the last is "The Scholarly Commons: systemic change".
+Commons: a systems perspective][1]</cite>, and the last is <cite>[The Scholarly
+Commons: systemic change][3]</cite>.
 They could be done individually and stand-alone if needed, but would be best held sequentially.

 Here is a rough outline of this second workshop: